 The overall sanitation situation in Côte d'Ivoire is unsatisfactory.
 Approximately 49% of households have access to adequate sanitation.
-Only the city of Abidjan has a relatively extensive urban sanitation network, but not all communes are connected.
+Only the city of Abidjan has a relatively extensive urban sanitation network, but not all communities are connected.
 As a result, untreated wastewater is discharged into the natural environment.
 (USAID, 2020).
 This is compounded by the malfunctioning of existing treatment plants, resulting in domestic wastewater being discharged into streets, pavements and drains, causing foul odours (Ballet et al., 2007).
 Malfunctioning treatment plants mean that domestic wastewater comes into direct contact with people, exposing them to possible diseases associated with poor wastewater treatment, such as malaria, cholera, diarrhoea, etc (Hounga, 2015).
 These discharges result in permanent pollution of the environment.
-Access to sanitation remains a challenge to which the Ivorian government is trying to find solutions.
-While more and more investment is being made in large urban areas to address poor sanitation, the same cannot be said for sparsely populated towns such as Grand Lahou, where the problem is acute.
+Whereas the Ivorian government is addressing the sanitation access challenges in urban areas through investment, sparsely-populated towns with acute sanitation problems, such as Grand Lahou, are not supported.
 The work of Adaye et al. (2021) revealed poor wastewater management practices and the absence of wastewater treatment systems in the town.
-However, the town of Grand Lahou has important tourist attractions in the southern part, in the villages of Braffedon, Lahou Kpdanda, Groguida and Likpillassié.
-The strategic location of these villages gives them a panoramic view of the estuary, the riverbanks and the lagoon, and allows them to benefit from a temperature that varies little between 24° and 27°C, with a high relative humidity of around 60%, which means that they enjoy a mild climate favourable to seaside and nautical tourism (SODEXAM, 2018).
+However, Grand Lahou has important tourist attractions in the southern part, in the villages of Braffedon, Lahou Kpdanda, Groguida and Likpillassié.
+The strategic location of these villages gives provides a panoramic view of the estuary, the riverbanks and the lagoon, and allows them to benefit from a temperature that varies little between 24° and 27°C, with a high relative humidity of around 60%, which means that they enjoy a mild climate favourable to seaside and nautical tourism (SODEXAM, 2018).
 The Azagny National Park (ANP) also boasts the colonial remains of Lahou-Kpanda and the Groguida Canal, which are of great interest to tourists.
-In order to preserve the tourist potential of the area and the living environment of the local population, this study aims to assess wastewater and excreta management in villages of Braffédon, Lahou-Kpanda, Groguida and Likpillassié located on Grand Lahou coast in south-west of Côte d'Ivoire.
+For preservation of the tourist potential of the area and the entire ecosystem of the local population, this study aims to assess wastewater and excreta management in villages of Braffédon, Lahou-Kpanda, Groguida and Likpillassié located on Grand Lahou coast in South-West of Côte D'Ivoire.

-2. material and methods
+2. materialS and methods

 2.1 Study area